Understanding Foreign Institutional Investors (FIIs) and Their Impact

 What is the impact of FII on the Indian stock market?

-FIIs make significant impact on the Indian stock market, if they inflows that will boosts market liquidity, increase stock prices, and build investor confidence.
-Like that if its heavy outflows can lead to market volatility, currency depreciation, and bearish trends.
+FIIs make a significant impact on the Indian stock market.
+Their inflows boost market liquidity, increase stock prices, and build investor confidence.
+Likewise, heavy outflows can lead to market volatility, currency depreciation, and bearish trends.

 How many types of FII are there?